aguzel/aguzel2.github.io/index.md

 This course offered by CMU, and their sources are (inc. assignments) available for public.
 During the course, I completed rasterization assignment in C++.
+In theproject, I implemented a software rasterizer that draws points, lines, triangles, and bitmap images.
+Also, a given SVG file is able to be rasterized by my implementation both in hardware and software type implementation.

 #### Hardware Rendering